 So grab your DualShock controller, and get ready to dive into the exciting world of PS2 reverse engineering!

 Similar to the original Playstation the PS2 used a MIPS processor but this time it was 64 bit and codenamed the Emotion Engine, along with 2 custom vector processors.
-Although the PS2 has a much more modern GPU design compared to the PS1, the actual transformation of the verticies were still being process by the CPU core rather than the GPU 1.
+Although the PS2 has a much more modern GPU design compared to the PS1, the actual transformation of the vertices were still being process by the CPU core rather than the GPU 1.

 The main parts of the PS2 hardware were: